-Here is Uber's legal description from their own site."For the avoidance of doubt: Uber itself does not provide transportation services, and Uber is not a transportation carrier.
+Here is Uber’s legal description from their own site.”For the avoidance of doubt: Uber itself does not provide transportation services, and Uber is not a transportation carrier.
 It is up to the Transportation Provider to offer transportation services, which may be requested through the use of the Application and/or the Service.
-Uber only acts as intermediary between you and the Transportation Provider.
+Uber only acts as an intermediary between you and the Transportation Provider.
 The provision of the transportation services by the Transportation Provider to you is therefore subject to the agreement (to be) entered into between you and the Transportation Provider.
-Uber shall never be a party to such agreement."
+Uber shall never be a party to such agreement.”

 Later in the agreement, we find this: